Table of Contents

 Birth control could be achieved in the following ways-

 Natural Birth Control

 Natural birth control methods include total and continuous abstinence and the rhythm method.
 The rhythm method involves having no intercourse or protected intercourse during the time when the woman is fertile.
-A woman is fertile for 9 days every month during which she is most likely to get pregnant.
+A woman is fertile for 9 days every month during which she is most likely to conceive.
 The fertile period starts 5 days before ovulation and continues for 3 days after ovulation.

 This method involves putting up a barrier between the male and the female sex cells (sperms and ova).
-It blocks the sperms from reaching the ovary, thus preventing fertilization.
+It blocks the sperm from reaching the ovary, thus preventing fertilization.
 The barrier method can be used by both men and women.

 The hormonal method of birth control interferes with the hormonal balance in a woman’s body in order to hamper fertilization, ovulation or fertilized egg implantation.
 It could be done with the help of contraceptive pills, estrogen and progestin-releasing patches or vaginal rings.
 Birth control injections are also available nowadays.